 I thought of starting a blog!
 This is all new to me, but a learning experience I’d love ❤️ to share with you.

-I consulted with Google and looked for names that have symbolic meanings.
-I found that Daffodils, an inspring flower, symbolise rebirth and new beginnings.
+I did some research and looked for words that have symbolic meanings.
+I found that daffodils, an inspring flower, symbolise rebirth and new beginnings.